 What is the question people should ask about this career but rarely do?

 “I think people get A&R and A&R Administration confused.
 One if very administrative and the other is purely creative.”

 If you could describe in one word what makes you successful, what would it be?

 “Determination.
 Every time I’ve been told ‘no’ and wanted to give up, no, you can’t.
 You just really have to keep going and pick yourself up a lot in this industry.
 I’ve seen a lot of people leave the industry.
 You’ve got to just keep at it, get back up, and keep going.”

-Joey Beran is the Head of Administration at mau5trap, an independent electronic label founded by deadmau5.
+Joey Beran is a Project Manager at Warner Bros. and the former Head of Administration at mau5trap, an independent electronic label founded by deadmau5.
 Prior to signing on to mau5trap, he worked in royalties at Warner Music Group and licensing at XRD Music.